 Liabilities from taxes-duties and to social security funds pertain to deducted taxes and social security contribution payments for November and December 2018, which were not rendered overdue on the reporting date.

 17. Transactions with related parties

-The Company's receivables and liabilities to related parties as at 31 December 2018 and 31 December 2017 are the following and pertain to administrative support fees, rent for the Company's offices and liabilities under the bond loan agreements.
+The Company's receivables from related parties as at 31 December 2018 and 31 December 2017 are the following and pertain to advertising services.

 Receivables from associate companies